music

 Mack Keane Writes Love Songs for People Who Have Actually Been in Love

-There is a version of R&B that exists almost entirely as texture -- pleasant, warm, inoffensive, and instantly forgettable.
+There is a version of R&B that exists almost entirely as texture: pleasant, warm, inoffensive, and instantly forgettable.
 It fills playlists and coffee shops and background moments without ever asking you to stop what you are doing and listen.
 Mack Keane makes the opposite of that music.
 His songs are quiet, yes.
 They are smooth, yes.
 But they carry a weight that only becomes apparent when you realize you have listened to the same track four times in a row and still are not ready to move on.

 The Slow Accumulation of a Career

 Keane has been building this for nearly a decade.
-His 2016 single "Model Behavior" introduced a voice that felt too mature for the SoundCloud era it emerged from.
-A trilogy of EPs -- Donna Ave, Aquanetta Dr, and Dry Creek Rd -- mapped out a sonic geography that was less about genre and more about place: specific, intimate, rooted.
-A collaboration with producer ESTA. on 2022's Intersections EP expanded the palette without losing the core.
-And then, in 2025, came Entries -- his first full-length album, and the record that made everything before it sound like preparation.
+His 2016 single "Model Behavior" introduced a voice that felt too mature for the SoundCloud era it emerged from: precise, unhurried, carrying the specific register of someone who has been listening to Al Green and Bill Withers rather than whatever was trending that week.
+A trilogy of EPs, Donna Ave, Aquanetta Dr, and Dry Creek Rd, mapped out a sonic geography less about genre and more about place: specific, intimate, rooted.
+The EP titles suggest a commitment to the local and the named, to the kind of specificity that turns geography into emotional content.

 Bloodshot and the StarTrak Moment

 "Candycrush," released at the top of the year with a music video that attracted attention on both Instagram and Spotify editorial, is the closest Keane has come to a crossover moment.
-It is also, tellingly, not his best work -- it is simply his most accessible.
+It is also, tellingly, not his best work.
+It is simply his most accessible.
 The real Mack Keane lives in the quieter corners: in the way "Chances" builds tension without ever releasing it, in the way Entries treats every love song as if it might be the last one he ever writes.

 That seriousness is not a limitation.
 It is the entire point.
 In an R&B landscape crowded with artists performing vulnerability for algorithmic approval, Keane is one of the few who sounds like he is actually living inside the emotions he describes.
 His music does not explain itself.
 It trusts you to meet it where it is.